bismuthfoundation/WalletServer/README.md

 > A workaround would be to run your bismuth node on an alternate port, and use default 5658 port as the wallet server port.

 # Changelog

+## 0.1.7

+New functions added to ease dApps dev work.
+See https://github.com/bismuthfoundation/WalletServer/tree/master/Doc for commands reference.

 ## 0.1.1